-Question Answer Marks EITHER 1(a) 'Claudio: This day my sister should the cloister enter.'
-25 What do Isabella's religious faith and intention to become a nun contribute to the play's meanings and effects?
-Mark according to the levels of response marking criteria.
-OR 1(b) Analyse the following extract, showing what it adds to your understanding of Lucio and the Duke here and elsewhere in the play.
-You should pay close attention to the language, tone and action in your answer.
+Question Answer Marks EITHER 1(a) Discuss the presentation and significance of Portia and Nerissa's use of disguise in the play.
+25 Mark according to the levels of response marking criteria.
+OR 1(b) Analyse the following extract, considering it in relation to Shakespeare's dramatic concerns, here and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.

-WILLIAM SHAKESPEARE: Othello
+WILLIAM SHAKESPEARE: King Lear

-Question Answer Marks EITHER 2(a) Othello refers to himself as 'one that loved not wisely, but too well.'
-25 In the light of this comment, discuss Shakespeare's presentation of Othello and Desdemona's relationship.
-Mark according to the levels of response marking criteria.
-OR 2(b) Analyse the following extract, considering its dramatic significance here and elsewhere in the play.
-You should pay close attention to the language, tone and action in your answer.
+Question Answer Marks EITHER 2(a) Discuss Shakespeare's presentation of Cordelia and her dramatic significance to the action of the play as a whole.
+25 Mark according to the levels of response marking criteria.
+OR 2(b) Analyse the following extract, showing what it adds to your understanding of Edmund's relationship with Edgar, here and elsewhere in the play.
+You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.